ovace/art/game.md

 -   <http://www.ongamers.com/articles/league-of-legends-player-who-reportedly-made-terrorist-threat-faces-up-to-10-years-in-prison/1100-894/>
 -   Added to the athletics programs of some universities: <http://www.businessinsider.com/league-of-legends-scholarship-2014-6?IR=T>

-Business model: skin sale only?!
+Business model questions:

 -   <http://www.businessinsider.com/league-of-legends-business-model-is-interesting-2014-10?IR=T>
 -   <https://www.quora.com/How-much-revenue-does-League-of-Legends-generate-and-how-sustainable-is-its-business-model>

+Answers:

+- there is a rotation of 10 free to play champions per week: <http://na.leagueoflegends.com/en/news/champions-skins/free-rotation> To get the others, you need to use an in-game currency
+- skin sale

 Tournaments lose money, they are only for publicity.